ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 The CKEditor&nbsp;5 UI library contains a few input elements.
 Usually, they are used in dropdowns and balloon panels, but you can also use them in a main toolbar.

-To create them, use the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabaledFieldView`} class, which takes two parameters:
+To create them, use the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class, which takes two parameters:

 * an instance of the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView#locale `locale`} class,
 * a helper function, depending on the type of field you want to create.

 ### Text

-To create a text field, pass the {@link module:ui/labeledfield/utils#createLabeledInputText `createLabeledInputText()`} helper function as the second parameter to the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabaledFieldView`} class.
+To create a text field, pass the {@link module:ui/labeledfield/utils#createLabeledInputText `createLabeledInputText()`} helper function as the second parameter to the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class.

 ```js
 import { createLabeledInputText, LabeledFieldView } from '@ckeditor/ckeditor5-ui';